 3) Move on

-Lesson #2 mentions f you are in the right company and sometimes it’s not a good fit so it’s necessary to move on.
+Lesson #2 mentions being in the right company and sometimes it’s not a good fit so it’s necessary to move on.
 Maybe you are not seeing results because you are in the wrong classes or the gym doesn’t offer any nutritional counseling.
 That happens with jobs and careers as well.
 If the company doesn’t offer the amenities you are looking for or you are working hard but not getting anywhere, it may be time to admit this place isn’t for you.

 4) Stop focusing on competition